13 minsPublished on 7/27/2022

 4. Governmental bans

 Another major risk associated with Bitcoin mining is the possibility of governmental bans and regulations.
 China, for example, was a superpower in Bitcoin mining and contributed significantly to the network's overall hash rate.
-But then the Chinese government imposed a ban on cryptocurrency mining, considering the activity to be harmful to the nation's economy.
+But then the Chinese government imposed a ban on all crypto mining, considering the activity to be harmful to the nation's economy.

 A picture of the National People’s Congress, China’s national legislature.